crazyantlabs/sftptogo-docs/docs/getting-started/creating-and-modifying-users.md

 3. This is an optional step: Select a home directory for the credentials.
 By default, each credential only has access to its own home directory (`/home/<username>`).
 You can change the credentials' home directory to have multiple credentials access the same directory.
 The users are chrooted to this directory, meaning that this directory acts as an isolated storage for them.
 They will not have access to any parent or sibling directories.
 4. Select the level of permissions accessible for the new user.
 By default, the user has read-only access to their home directory.
 For more information on the different permissions, see the table below.
 5. Set an optional access expiration date for the credentials.
 If left blank, credentials access will never expire.
+6. Optionally, associate the credentials with an email address.
+This allows the user to reset their password on their own or authenticate using a Magic Code (One Time Passwords sent over email).
+When you associate the credentials with an email address, an email is sent to this address with a verification code.
+Request the verification code from the recipient in order to continue and associate the email address with the credentials.
-6. Choose a nickname for the credentials (optional).
+7. Choose a nickname for the credentials (optional).
 This shows up in the UI solely as a friendly user name.
-7. Click **Add credentials**.
+8. Click **Add credentials**.
 The user will then be assigned a random password according to your organization's password policy (and username, if left empty).

 |  Permissions  |                                                                                            |